-Utilising hundreds charts and number charts in the early years’ classroom is another simple way to get your students’ mathematics brains active!
+Utilizing hundreds boards and number charts is another simple way to get your students’ mathematics brains active.
 Use our Numbers 21-130 charts in a variety of ways.
-Print the black and white versions and laminate them so they can be used again and again.
+Print the black and white versions, and laminate them so they can be used again and again.

 Here are some activity ideas:

-- Get students to fill in the gaps on the hundreds chart.
+- Get students to fill in the gaps on the hundreds board.

 - Have students circle all of the even numbers on the first row in green.